MI-DPLA/combine/docs/workflow.rst

 Export
 ~~~~~~

-Jobs may be exported in two ways:
+Records from Jobs may be exported in a variety of ways:

 **Record Mapped Fields**